groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/database.md

         - name: Convert to PDF and save result
           text: Call Converter class Convert method and pass the filename for the converted PDF file and the PdfConvertOptions object from the previous step as parameters.
 ---
 A database is a collection of data that is organized in tables and maintained on a computer storage device and accessed electronically.
 Relational databases store data in database tables that are linked to each other via formal design and modeling techniques.
-Data in a database is analyzed using the Database Management System (DBMS) which is the main source of interaction with end users, applications and the database itself.
+Data in a database is analyzed using the Database Management System (DBMS) which is the main source of interaction with end users, applications, and the database itself.

 Popular database file extensions and their file formats include SQLite, DB, ACCDB, and MDB.